Merzasphor/MWSE/docs/source/types/tes3creature.md

 ### `aiConfig`

+*Read-only*.
 A substructure off of actors that contains information on the current AI configuration.

 **Returns**: